-For instance, this summer my son was able to attend both a music and art class as part of a program I was coordinating for a school.
+For instance, this summer my son was able to attend both music and art classes as part of a program I was coordinating for a school.
 While he didn’t learn to play an instrument in the music class, he did learn to listen.
 Now two months after the class ended, he still mentions how much he enjoyed it.
 He has me listen to songs the teacher introduced him to in class and talks about their music, meaning, and rhythm.

 As for informal learning, we had several geological adventures this summer.
 (See Las Cuevas en Cerano and Picking Capulines) My son found some incredible rock formations.
 Our little home library didn’t have much in the way of rock and mineral books, so I sent the pictures via email to an old college buddy who happens to be a geologist.
 He did an incredible write-up, complete with diagrams and highlighted areas, about the pictures.
 He sent links to geological studies of our area.
 My son was fascinated, also incredibly impressed by my friend’s rock knowledge, and learned something in the process.

 My son also expressed an interest in learning how to cook this summer.
 He asked if he could make something by himself, which was ok by me.
 He spent 2 days leafing through cookbooks until he found a dish that he felt he could make and that we could also find the ingredients for in our local market.
-He chose spaghetti carbonada.
+He chose spaghetti carbonara.
 He asked that I supervise, but not help.
 I was happy to oblige.
 We all enjoyed the result!

 Reading has always been an interest of his, however, his new phone, and subsequent game downloads distracted his focus a bit this summer.
 I had to change my tactics somewhat when I encouraged reading over games.
-If there was a book I wanted him to read, I would read it through first and he would see me reading it and ask questions.
+If there were a book I wanted him to read, I would read it through first, and he would see me reading it and ask questions.
 I would only tell him the bare minimum, piquing his curiosity.
 When I finished the book, I left it in his room, seemingly by accident.
 Sure enough, he would pick it up and read it, usually in one long Sunday afternoon out with the goats.
 Two of books that he especially enjoyed this past summer were Bridge to Terabithia and Hatchet.

 My son also nursed an injured heron back to health.
 Our little guest stayed until its wing healed and then was on its way.
 Take about a hands-on experience!